Henry B. Tippie National Aviation Education Center (NAEC)

 Outdoor space includes the Victory Plaza and an open-air pavilion.
 The entire space functions well for students of all ages to experience hands-on science activities, as well as the opportunity to capture the imagination of students through airplanes.

-The NAEC will host a fleet of programs to develop 21st century job skills: creativity, critical thinking, communication, collaboration, citizenship.
-Examples of programming offered include summer aerospace camps, High School Career Technical Education (CTE) programs and team building opportunities for the business community.
+The NAEC hosts a fleet of education programs to develop 21st century job skills: creativity, critical thinking, communication, collaboration, citizenship.
+Click here for a current menu of programs offered.